-On the first day of paving, air content shall be tested as follows the first load shall be tested at the plant.
-For central batch plant, the first load shall be tested at the plant and $\mp$ the air content shall be between 8.0% and 12.0%.
+On the first day of paving, air content shall be tested as follows loss and target air content will be established during placement of the first eleven loads of concrete.
+The procedure will be as follows: For a. eCentral bBatch pPlant7: the first load shall be tested at the plant and the air content before the paver shall be between 8.0% and 12.0% until the target air content has been established.
 The next ten loads will be accepted on the basis of this complying air test.
 Starting with the twelfth load all samples shall be taken at the point of acceptance and the air content before the paver shall be 7.5% plus 1.5% or minus 1.0%.
-For ready mixed concrete the air content before the paver shall be 7.5% plus 1.5% or minus 1.0%.

-For ready mixed concrete the air content before the paver shall be 7.5% plus 1.5% or minus 1.0%.
+b.
+For rReady mMixed eConcrete: the air content before the paver shall be 7.5% plus 1.5% or minus 1.0%, until target air content has been established.

-For projects greater than 7500 square yards (6000 m), ‡the air loss shall be determined at a minimum of two locations.
+For projects greater than 7500 square yards (6000 m2), the air loss shall be determined at a minimum of two locations.
 The air loss from both locations shall be averaged and added to 6.0% to establish the target air content, rounded to the next higher 0.5%.
 After the air loss has been established, the air content before the paver shall be target air content plus 1.5% or minus 1.0%.